Fix Website Errors Fast

 - HTTPS works on one device but not another

-- Cloudflare SSL pages show 525 or 526
+- Cloudflare shows 525 or 526

-- Site breaks after forcing HTTPS
+- The site breaks after forcing HTTPS

 Fast SSL Checklist